ranjeet8989/VSDsquadron-mini-internship/Task -2/readme.md

 - rd: Destination register, five bits, specifying the destination register where the result of the operation is stored.
 - opcode: Operation code, seven bits, specifying the type of instruction (e.g., unconditional jump).

-# **Here's a brief summary of the "U" Type instruction set:**
+**Here's a brief summary of the "U" Type instruction set:**
--LUI (Load Upper Immediate): Load a 20-bit immediate value into the upper 20 bits of a register, zeroing the lower 12 bits.
+- LUI (Load Upper Immediate): Load a 20-bit immediate value into the upper 20 bits of a register, zeroing the lower 12 bits.
--AUIPC (Add Upper Immediate to PC): Add a 20-bit immediate value to the current PC (Program Counter) value and store the result in a
+- AUIPC (Add Upper Immediate to PC): Add a 20-bit immediate value to the current PC (Program Counter) value and store the result in a      register.
- register.

 6. J Type
    This kind of instruction is mainlu used for jump instructions.these instruction allows the program to jump to a spefic memory address